Fried Eggs Breakfast Taco Recipe with Chorizo and Crunchy Potatoes. Copyright © 2022 Terence Carter / Grantourismo. All Rights Reserved.

-Our Taco Tuesday recipes include everything from a tacos al pastor recipe inspired by the tacos we loved at Mexico City’s Salón Corona to more Mexican-American and Tex-Mex-style tacos from a chicken tinga taco recipe to Austin-inspired breakfast tacos.
+Our Taco Tuesday recipes include everything from our take on an authentic Mexican taco called tacos al pastor recipe inspired by the Mexico City tacos we loved, and Mexican-American and Tex-Mex-style tacos from a chicken tinga taco recipe to Austin-inspired breakfast tacos.
 Happy #TacoTuesday.
 Not since Laksa Thursday have I looked forward to a weekly ‘food day of the week’ more.

 Good news!
-Because in a world of plagues, floods and wars we all need a little good news, even if it’s only food news: we have corn tortillas!
+Because in a world of wars, famine, floods, fire, and plagues, we all need good news, even if it’s only food news: we have corn tortillas!
 Yes, corn!
-Until now it’s been impossible to source quality corn tortillas here in Cambodia – only wheat flour tortillas or the crunchy Tex-Mex taco shells – or the masa harina or tortilla press we need to make tortillas ourselves.
+Until recently it’s been impossible for us to source quality corn tortillas here in Cambodia – only wheat flour tortillas or the crunchy Tex-Mex taco shells – or the masa harina or tortilla press we need to make tortillas.

-But they’re actually a hybrid, a corn and wheat flour mix.
-But that’s as close as we can get for now so I’m still celebrating.
+But the corn tortillas are actually a hybrid, a corn and wheat flour mix.
+That’s as close as we can get for now so I’m still celebrating.
 I texted our Siem Reap supermarket owner a variety of emojis – applause, hearts, champagne bottles etc – then encouraged begged her to continue to try to source corn tortillas for us from wherever she found these.
 Fingers crossed.

-Many food days, like Pancake Day and Pancake Week, have their origins in Pagan traditions and religious holidays, but most appear to have begun as marketing exercises and promotional events.
-Taco Tuesday being one of those, and our favourite Australian food day, Laksa Thursday, being another.
+Many food days, such as the recent Pancake Day and Pancake Week, have their origins in Pagan traditions and religious holidays, while others were started as marketing exercises and promotional events or to take advantage of a trend.
+Taco Tuesday was one of those, and our favourite Australian food day, Laksa Thursday, another.

 Taco Tuesday Recipes – Tacos Al Pastor, Chicken Tinga Tacos, Breakfast Tacos and More